Custom Stairs in the Niagara Region

 Recent regional projects

-A floating white-oak stair with a 12 mm tempered-glass guard in a Ridley Heights new-build (St. Catharines, 2025); a curved walnut feature stair in a Niagara-on-the-Lake heritage renovation (2024); a steel-and-oak split landing in a Welland multi-generational home (2024); and a dozen straight oak runs across Thorold, Fonthill and Grimsby for clients who needed their core staircase replaced without rebuilding the surrounding millwork.
+A floating white-oak stair with a 12 mm tempered-glass guard in a Ridley Heights new-build (St. Catharines, 2025) — the owners specified quarter-sawn oak for its straight grain and minimal figure.
+A curved walnut feature stair in a Niagara-on-the-Lake heritage renovation (2024), where the profile had to match existing Victorian millwork.
+A steel-and-oak split landing in a Welland multi-generational home (2024), engineered to redirect the climb without touching the existing floor structure.
+And a dozen straight oak runs across Thorold, Fonthill, and Grimsby for clients who needed their core staircase replaced without rebuilding the surrounding millwork.
+Each project began with an in-home measurement visit and ended with a staircase dimensioned to that specific rough opening.

 Process and warranty

 Every project follows the same five steps: free in-home consultation, parametric CAD design, CNC fabrication, hand-finishing, and installation by our own crew — no subcontracted installers.
+We serve St. Catharines, Niagara Falls, Welland, Thorold, Grimsby, and the surrounding communities — all within a short drive from our Lakeshore Road shop.
 Workmanship is guaranteed for ten years against squeaks, separation, and finish failure under normal residential use.
 See more finished staircases in our gallery, or jump to typical pricing on our pricing page.

 Frequently asked questions